Bachelor of Arts Degree (B.A.)

 Economics & Business Analytics

-Tracks are specializations generally consisting of 12-27 credit hours included in the required major credits; tracks may also influence the types of applicable apprenticeships.
+Tracks are specializations generally consisting of 12-27 credit hours included in the required major credits; tracks may also influence the types of applicable apprenticeships students may pursue.
 Currently, two majors have tracks:

 Government: American Politics & Policy